 For example, e-prescriptions limit the need to take risk judgments on a patient’s dosages or types of medication, by enabling quick access to clear and complete data.

 Collecting and connecting vital data and ensuring all interactional information is available across the system when needed are two key components that will improve outcomes and reduce the pressure on professionals who spend too much time trying to fill the gaps.

 Agreeing on a common approach to the way different parts work together will drive service delivery improvement and innovation; the efficient electronic sharing of clinical information at the point of care across geographies is a crucial component of this.
 The trick will be to not compromise information security in the process.

 The WannaCry virus that hit the NHS particularly hard earlier this year should serve as a wakeup call for security teams to quickly strengthen their security systems.
 The ransomware used for this attack was not sophisticated, yet the security in place was inadequate in too many places.

 Cybersecurity is not just about systems, it’s about process and understanding.
 In healthcare, when dealing with confidential, patient-related data, there can be no compromise on the security of digital information.
 Proper risk management is lacking, and the essential direction from the government is missing.
-Whilst well intentioned, the NHS information Governance Toolkit is a collection of soundbites that highlight legal requirements without full consideration of the technical requirements needed.
+Whilst well intentioned, the NHS Data Security and Protection Toolkit is a collection of soundbites that highlight legal requirements without full consideration of the technical requirements needed.

 Moreover, records management has broadened beyond risk and compliance towards information governance.
 Information governance is about protecting confidential and customer-related data.
 It can head off the bad publicity and loss of customer confidence that can result from a data leak.